Last Updated on by Artem

 It should be adjusted in such a way to ensure the free-floating movement of the chair, both in the backwards and in the forward position.

-If for any reason you don’t want to use chair tension controller, there is a tilt lock available (above).
+If for any reason you don’t want to use office chair tension controller, there is a tilt lock available (above).
 It will completely stop any backward/forward movements.

-Perfectly Adjusted Ergonomic Chair: Sum Up
+Adjust Your Office Chair: Sum Up

 - Seat height: legs at 90 degrees with feet flat on the floor.